-This will be a complete overview and review of Synology Photos.
+This will be a complete overview and review of Synology Photos which allows you to manage all of your photos and videos directly from your Synology NAS.

 With the release of Synology’s new operating system DSM 7, a new photo management solution was released named Synology Photos.
 This tool replaced the DSM 6 photo management solutions named Photo Station and Moments.